NietoDeveloper/Accountants-Front/README.md

 * [React Router -http.com/) - For making HTTP requests
 * [Tailwind CSS](https://tailwindcss.com/) / [Styled Components](https://styled-components.com/) / [Material-UI](https://mui.com/) - For styling (choose one or more, or specify your CSS framework/appr frontend libraries/tools you use
 ## Getting St
-re you have the following installed on your machine:
+re you have the following installed on your machi
 * [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) (comes with Node.js) or [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/)
 * [Git](https://git-scm.com/downloads)